mtlynch/mtlynch.io/content/posts/zfs-encrypted-backups/index.md

 ## My convenience scripts in action

-To show you how I use my scripts, I'm going to use them with my `diary-entries` example dataset:
+To show you how my scripts in action, I'm going to demonstrate them with my `diary-entries` example dataset:

 Here's my `settings.sh` file: